-The simplest example initializes SoLoud with winmm (for windows) or portaudio (otherwise), and uses the speech synthesizer to play some sound.
+The simplest example initializes SoLoud, and uses the speech synthesizer to play some sound.
 Once the sound has finished, the application cleans up and quits.

 This example also uses SoLoud's cross-platform thread library to sleep while waiting for the sound to end.